-It will be said that Goodwin and Dorner generally speak of the new man as seen or foreseen in Christ.
+It will be said that Goodwin and writers of this school speak of the new man as seen or foreseen in Christ.
 And that is undoubtedly true.
 But it is hard to deny that behind and beyond the New Man in Christ, man as such was created after His image with special reference to His personality as the Son.
 Bengel's pithy note on Colossians i.
-16, says: " $\dot{\epsilon}\nu$, in, denotat prius quiddam, quam mox bia et els: notatur initium, progressus, finis."
+16, says: "ἐν, in, denotat prius quiddam, quam mox διὰ et εἰς: notatur initium, progressus, finis."
 All things, and man especially, were in Christ, then through Christ, then for Christ.
 "He," says Olshausen, "must have been born of the substance of the Father before all the creation, for all things are created in Him"-giving this as St. Paul's argument.
 "In the creation they come forth from Him to an independent existence, in the completion of all things they return to Him."